paulnguyen/spring-gumball/README.md

 * Added Support for CSRF Protection
 * Added Login Controller & Custom Login Page
-* Note: CSRF will not work behind a Load Balancer (Need to use Spring Session + Redis)
+	* Login Page & CSRF will not work behind a Load Balancer
+	* Need to use Spring Session + Redis
+	* Workaround is to Enabled LB Sticky Sessions

 Cross Site Request Forgery (CSRF)